 The World’s Best Countries For Gay Expats

-Out of every country in Asia, Thailand’s attitude towards same sex couples is probably the most liberal, especially in the larger areas; Bangkok, Chaing Mai and the tourist islands.
-While same-sex marriage is not legal, there are many gay bars in its urban areas and moderate displays of affection will not be deemed offensive within them.
+Out of every country in Asia, Thailand’s attitude towards same-sex couples is probably the most liberal, especially in the larger areas; Bangkok, Chaing Mai and the tourist islands.
+While same-sex marriage is not legal, there are many gay bars in its urban areas and moderate displays of affection will not be deemed offensive by them.
 However, outlandish displays of affection no matter your sexual orientation may be frowned on in public.
-On top of its buzzing gay scene Thailand also offers postcard white beaches, stunning temples and the tastiest food for the tiniest budgets.
+On top of its buzzing gay scene, Thailand also offers postcard white beaches, stunning temples and the tastiest food for the tiniest budgets.

 While all of Germany is pretty liberal towards same-sex couples, its capital takes the crown.
 One of the world’s most exciting, prosperous and interesting cities, Berlin also has an incredibly welcoming attitude towards homosexuality with one of the world’s most thriving gay scenes that dates all the way back to 1920s.
 Famous for its legendary nightlife, culture and liberalism, Berlin also hosts the largest gay pride parade and festival in Germany.
 In fact, the Christopher Street Day Berlin is one of the largest gay events in Europe and held at the end of June every year.

 As the first country in the world to legalise same-sex unions back in 1989 Denmark is one of the world’s most liberal countries.
 Its open-minded sensibilities combined with gorgeous landscapes, stylish architecture and a high quality of living have made it an incredibly desirable expat destination for years now.
 Its main cities such as Copenhagen, Aarhus and Odense all have bustling gay scenes and there are many websites and magazines to highlight the best gay nights for expats.